 Unit rationale, description and aim

-This unit examines the guiding principles of a recovery-oriented approach to mental illness and distress.
+This unit examines the guiding principles of a recovery-oriented approach to mental health practice.
 A recovery-oriented approach emphasises hope for the future, whilst it values and respects the uniqueness, expertise and experience of the individual, their family / group, and their community.
 Principles of recovery-oriented mental health, including recognition of the uniqueness of the individual, real choices, attitudes and rights, dignity and respect, partnership and communication will be critically examined.
 Students will investigate and critically analyse a mental health culture in the light of social inclusion and how it fosters self-determination and resilience toward recovery.

 2025 10